About the prize

 Concept Stage: Development plans

-The Concept Stage of the prize calls on all eligible entrants — namely RNA vaccine developers and patch makers engaging in strategic partnerships — to submit concept papers detailing their respective technologies, proposed product, plans for development, and functional testing.
-The concept papers are expected to address key considerations for product development and formulation, regulatory review and approval, preclinical and clinical evaluation, and manufacturing processes to advance a safe, tolerable, and immunogenic patch-based RNA vaccine.
-The vaccine product must include at least one of the following indications: COVID-19, trivalent or quadrivalent seasonal influenza, and/or pandemic influenza A/H5N1.
-The vaccine product may also target any other indications concurrently, as long as it includes at least one of the required indications listed above.
+The Concept Stage of the prize called on all eligible entrants — namely RNA vaccine developers and patch makers engaging in strategic partnerships — to submit concept papers detailing their respective technologies, proposed product, plans for development, and functional testing.
+The concept papers were expected to address key considerations for product development and formulation, regulatory review and approval, preclinical and clinical evaluation, and manufacturing processes to advance a safe, tolerable, and immunogenic patch-based RNA vaccine.
+The vaccine product must have included at least one of the following indications: COVID-19, trivalent or quadrivalent seasonal influenza, and/or pandemic influenza A/H5N1.
+The vaccine product may also target any other indications concurrently, as long as it included at least one of the required indications listed above.

-• Entrants should submit a concept paper of no more than 10 pages.
+- Entrants submitted concept papers of no more than 10 pages.

-• Submissions should describe the proposed product, including any supporting evidence from development and evaluation efforts to date.
+- Submissions needed to describe the proposed product, including any supporting evidence from development and evaluation efforts to date.

-• Entrants can submit more than one concept paper, as long as each concept paper describes a unique combination product.
+- Entrants could submit more than one concept paper, as long as each concept paper described a unique combination product.

-• The proposed product must be a single patch intended for intradermal RNA vaccine administration.
+- The proposed product needed to be a single patch intended for intradermal RNA vaccine administration.
 For the purposes of the prize, a patch is a vaccine delivery system that is applied to the body like a small adhesive disc or bandage, and consists of microscopic projections that penetrate the skin surface.

-• Entrants must demonstrate as part of their submission that they will have access to the required intellectual property for both the RNA vaccine and patch technology platforms, or a documented pathway to acquire that access.
+- Entrants needed to demonstrate as part of their submission that they had access to the required intellectual property for both the RNA vaccine and patch technology platforms, or a documented pathway to acquire that access.

-• Submissions should include an ambitious but achievable development plan.
-Entrants should define their functional immune assay(s) and criteria for success, with brief rationale behind the criteria for success for each assay.
-Submissions should include a detailed approach to all required preclinical and clinical activities, including:
+- Submissions needed to include an ambitious but achievable development plan.
+Entrants were required to define their functional immune assay(s) and criteria for success, with a brief rationale behind the criteria for success for each assay.
+Submissions needed to include a detailed approach to all required preclinical and clinical activities, including:

-An expert judging panel will evaluate and score submissions according to Concept Stage evaluation criteria.
+An expert judging panel evaluated and scored submissions according to Concept Stage evaluation criteria.
 Based on this evaluation, the judging panel will recommend up to four Concept Stage winners, each of whom will receive a $2 million award from the $8 million Concept Stage prize pool.

 At the end of the Concept Stage, winners may be invited to showcase their proposed product to the judging panel and other stakeholders at a Demo Day event.